 Assistance is just a quick phone call away – while you're supporting a Veteran, we're here to support you.
 Sometimes, the best thing to do is just talk it out.
 We have the support and information you need.
 Know that you deserve support, too, and you are eligible for assistance.
 VA's Caregiver Support Line has licensed caring professionals standing by.ALSO SEE:• The Program of Comprehensive Assistance for Family Caregivers• Family Caregivers of Veterans• Veterans Home Care• Veteran CareGiver¤ Veteran Benefits: Caregiver Programs and Services

-VetBiz Consulting predominately provides free, quality and exclusive business services to U.S. military service members and veterans.
-Whether you’re in the launch phase, growth phase or simply looking for ways to maintain your business, we can help you and your business thrive through information and resources.
-For service details, visit: https://VetBizConsulting.org
+VetBiz Resources provides information and resources to all entrepreneurial U.S. military service members and veterans but predominantly advocates for those veterans who suffer or have suffered from setbacks due to mental health, homelessness, incarceration or marginalization.
+Whether you’re in the “thought” phase, launch phase, growth phase or simply looking for ways to maintain your business, we can help you and your business thrive.
+For details, visit: VetOwned.business.blog

 to Those Who Gave